 While a part is gray by default, you can change it to any color through the following methods.

-Similar to color, you can customize a part's material to simulate real-world materials such as wood, glass, or fabric.
-When selecting a material, consider the following:
+Similar to color, you can customize a part's material to simulate real‑world materials such as wood, glass, or fabric.
+Click‑holding over the small corner arrow on the Material button reveals the material picker.

 Some materials have special physical effects.
 For example, parts will appear to glow if they are set to the Neon material.